runtimeverification/iele-semantics/INSTALL.md

 **NOTE**: We do not currently support running K on native Windows.
 To use K on Windows, you are encouraged to install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and follow the instructions for Ubuntu Bionic.

-# Installing K

-First make sure you have the `kframework` package installed, see instructions here: <https://github.com/kframework/k/releases>.

 ## Ubuntu Bionic package

-Download the appropriate "Ubuntu Bionic" package from the GitHub, via the [Releases](https://github.com/kframework/k/releases) page.
+Download the appropriate "Ubuntu Bionic" package from the GitHub, via the [Releases](https://github.com/runtimeverification/iele-semantics/releases) page.
 Releases are generated as often as possible from `master` build.
 Assuming you have downloaded KIELE version `X.Y.Z`, install the package with `apt`: